 Type of liability you have & Extended Deadline

 (a) Self-assessment 2nd payment on account due by 31 July 2020 is now extended to 31 January 2021

 (b) VAT liability due between 20 March – 30 June 2020 is now extended to 31 March 2021

 (c) Other taxes – Talk to HMRC for help.
 Call HMRC on 0300 200 3835

 Those not eligible for the Covid-19 support scheme can apply for Universal Credit.
 Here is the link for the online application: I hope this is helpful on UK Gov Covid-19 Support Schemes.
 If you have any queries, please contact L N Ghimire.
 Stay safe, and take care of yourself and your families and friends.

 Author: L N Ghimire

-Similarly, if you want to improve your web traffic to increase the sale, please look at our SEO Services.
+Similarly, please look at our SEO Services to improve your web traffic and increase sales SEO Services.